 I am from being scared when you leave to do crazy things on your bike to giving you keys to your first car

-I am from watching you play basketball and being your biggest fan
+I am from watching you play basketball, Lacrosse, Football or whatever sport you are playing at the time and being your biggest fan

 I am from knowing God has a plan for your life because he told me himself